-The trails can vary in the number of days and any number of people can join from one upwards.
+The trails can vary in the number of days, and many people can join from one upwards.
 The trails stay the same and all begin from a base camp where the donkeys who carry the camp are weighed and packed.
 Whether one wants to walk into the sacred Loita forest to a hidden waterfall, to the edge of the Great Rift Valley, or find a way of combining various trails.

 Day 1: Maji Moto